oalan-assignments/assignment-booking-analysis/README.md

 Things to consider, if this code will be evolved into a production system:
 * Job could be broken into two steps (filtering and producing the report) by using Airflow/Luigi to avoid a monolithic job.
 That way failed steps could be retried and also it would be easier to maintain the job
 * After filtering data intermediate result could be written in `parquet` format (considering columnar format suits querying better) or if there is an intention to perform adhoc queries and make reports, ingesting into a database would be a good idea.
 * Monitoring/Metrics/Alerts for the job, input validations.
 I implemented some invalid data handling in json parsing.
-Using similar pattern (using Try/Success/Failure) and logging (or persisting) invalid records could be implemented.
+Using similar pattern (Try/Success/Failure -> Some/None) and logging (or persisting) invalid records could be implemented.
-* Providing an initial load routine (for retrospective data and in case of undetected failures)
+* Providing an initial load routine (for retrospective data loading or for undetected failures)
 * Retention of data (particularly PII) and cleaning up has to be discussed and designed